kcartlidge/ruthless/README.md

 ---
 title: Welcome to Ruthless
 dated: 2018-08-27
-newsflash: This is a custom variable I can use in my layouts!
+newsflash: This is a custom variable I can use in my content!
 ---

 Lorem ipsum dolor sit amet adipiscing.
 ```

-#### Display **site** data from the site ini file
+#### Default site level data from the `ini` file

-These are the supported site-level items:
+*Some site-level variables are always available.*

 - `sitetitle` - the text to show in the title
 - `siteblurb` - the text to show below the title
 - `sitefooter` - the text to show in the footer area
 - `sitekeywords` - the HTML metatag keywords

+#### Settings data from the `ini` file

+The `ini` file also has a `[SETTINGS]` section.
+Generate a new site via `ruthless` to see an example.

-#### Display **content** data from an entry's YAML frontmatter
+#### Default layout YAML frontmatter expectations

-Any items can be placed in an entry's YAML area and they will be passed through intact for use in templates.
+As mentioned, any items can be placed in an entry's YAML area and they will be passed through intact for use in templates.

 There are no 'required' YAML items, however the default layout templates expect the following (their presence is expected only if you base your layout on the default one):